cedmax/advent-of-code/2018/08/Readme.md

-<h2>--- Day 8: Memory Maneuver ---</h2><p>The sleigh is much easier to pull than you&apos;d expect for something its weight.
-Unfortunately, neither you nor the Elves know <span title="It&apos;s North.
+<h2>--- Day 8: Memory Maneuver ---</h2><p>The sleigh is much easier to pull than you'd expect for something its weight.
+Unfortunately, neither you nor the Elves know <span title="It's North.
 Obviously.">which way</span> the North Pole is from here.</p>
 <p>You check your wrist device for anything that might help.
 It seems to have some kind of navigation system!
-Activating the navigation system produces more bad news: &quot;Failed to start navigation system.
-Could not read software license file.&quot;</p>
+Activating the navigation system produces more bad news: "Failed to start navigation system.
+Could not read software license file."</p>
-<p>The navigation system&apos;s license file consists of a list of numbers (your puzzle input).
+<p>The navigation system's license file consists of a list of numbers (your puzzle input).
 The numbers define a data structure which, when processed, produces some kind of <a href="https://en.wikipedia.org/wiki/Tree_(data_structure)">tree</a> that can be used to calculate the license number.</p>
-<p>The <em>tree</em> is made up of <em>nodes</em>; a single, outermost node forms the tree&apos;s <em>root</em>, and it contains all other nodes in the tree (or contains nodes that contain nodes, and so on).</p>
+<p>The <em>tree</em> is made up of <em>nodes</em>; a single, outermost node forms the tree's <em>root</em>, and it contains all other nodes in the tree (or contains nodes that contain nodes, and so on).</p>
 <p>Specifically, a node consists of:</p>
 <ul>
 <li>A <em>header</em>, which is always exactly two numbers: